emilia-gomes2008/Fnafdle/README.md

 A browser-based guessing game collection set in the Five Nights at Freddy's universe.
 Inspired by Wordle, FNAFdle Reborn offers multiple game modes - from daily challenges to a fully simulated security office, a 2-player deduction battle, and a Mario Party-style online board game.

 No build tools.
 No install.
-Open `index.html` and play.
+Open `index.html` and play!

 ---